 And while this whole project started with a football question the answer led me down a months long path of researching what life is like for these people.
 Football may be the thing that we all have in common here in NFL Twitter-land but it’s also something that has enough power to bring some small piece of happiness to our soldiers on even their darkest days.

 Football has always been larger than life for me but I can now say that after reading countless books on both the Iraq and Afghanistan wars, viewing hours and hours of documentaries on the subject and interviewing the soldiers themselves I can say with absolute certainty that these men and women are also larger than life in their own way.

-Take a minute today in between the tube meat, beers and fireworks to call or text your friends or family that served or still serve and tell them you appreciate them for what they did for us.
+Take a minute today to call or text your friends or family that served or still serve and tell them you appreciate them for what they did for us.
 It is only because of them that we can live such full lives safe and secure in the knowledge that their is no finer fighting force on the planet and no better people in the world.

 Thank you for reading this article.
 If you are new to the site I write a lot of random NFL related stuff in the off season but during the season will have a weekly start or sit for your IDP players as well as a weekly instant reaction and waivers article that breaks down every NFL teams IDP production and snaps and finds you waiver targets for IDP before your league mates can.
 I’m also the co-host of The IDP Guys Podcast, which you can find here as well, where we discuss NFL news and all things fantasy football and pay close attention to the defensive side of the ball and your IDP players.
 I can be reached on Twitter @Orangeman3142 for any questions about this article or anything football related.
 Thank you for visiting the site and we hope to see you again soon.